 They have to be focused on delivering according to set objectives and client satisfaction.
 Furthermore, a salon manager should understand that they are a role model for employees and their behavior indicates what is expected of all employees within the salon.

 Besides all the skills needed to perform a day to day activities, a salon manager should have the ability to deal with problems, client complaints, or staff disagreements in a calm and diplomatic manner.

 A good salon manager should also assist staff if they need help or are having difficulty which affects their work, even if it is outside of their work environment.

-After all, a salon manager may also perform their staff members duties for a one day.
+After all, a salon manager may also perform their staff members duties for one day.

-Good salon managers should be an energetic, positive, smiling person with a cheerful spirit.
+Good salon managers should be energetic, positive, smiling people with a cheerful spirit.

 They should create a good relationship based on trust with employees and then everything we talked about above, will be simple to carry out on a daily basis and you will be able to delegate more work to engaged staff members.